 In 2012 we were joined by an army of other rousing local voices to sing the newly commissioned Festival Anthem for the closing ceremony of the Shropshire Olympian Festival.
 We were again joined by other singers for the very first Shrewsbury “flash mob” in the Darwin Centre, singing to bemused and delighted shoppers on all three levels, including the escalators!
 In 2014 we were some of the 1,000 voices who performed the world premiere of David Lang’s “Crowd Out” inside Birmingham’s Millenium Point.
 We have continued to perform annually as part of the “Water Aid” project; in supporting and fund-raising for a number of local charities and at a range of festivals across the county.

-More recently, in 2015 we worked with a school choir from Mary Webb secondary school in Pontesbury to record the haunting anthem which formed the soundscape for the History Makers World War 1 digital archive project.
+In 2015 we worked with a school choir from Mary Webb secondary school in Pontesbury to record the haunting anthem which formed the soundscape for the History Makers World War 1 digital archive project.
 In 2016 we were very closely involved with the Curlew Country environmental project and in 2017 a subset of the choir joined other local singers in the Heartland project – a multi-faceted art project spread throughout the Shropshire hills.

 Termly fees apply.